The Forward Starting Advance - a solution against rising interest rates

 Benefits of Borrowing from FHLB Des Moines

-There are many benefits to borrowing from FHLB Des Moines, aside from the usual highlights of size discounts and the 3.50% dividend received on activity stock.
-A minimum advance size of $100,000 allows any institution to take advantage of an FHLB Des Moines advance.
+There are many benefits to borrowing from FHLB Des Moines, aside from the activity stock dividend.
 For institutions unable to enter in derivatives contracts, an FSA is a great alternative to lock in a rate instead of using a forward settling swap.
 Additionally, another perk of borrowing from FHLB Des Moines is the ability to use eligible collateral.
 If you have collateral that is unable to be pledged elsewhere, take a look at pledging it to FHLB Des Moines to collateralize potential advances.

-The FSA is an ideal tool for any size institution looking to acquire future dated, cost certain funding.
-If you need future dated funding and you are of the belief that there will be significant increases in interest rates, contact us to lock in your funding needs today.
+The FSA is an ideal tool for institutions looking to acquire future dated, cost certain funding.
+If you need future dated funding and you are of the belief that there will be significant increases in interest rates, contact us to inquire about pricing and available structures.